This paleo, healthy Broccoli Salad is jazzed up with a curried cashew cream dressing. It’s a quick and easy side dish that is always a crowd pleaser!

 My mother made a MASSIVE BOWL (like bigger than my face kinda massive.
 Except my face is kind of small, so that’s not the most accurate description.
 Whatever.
 You get it) of my favorite broccoli salad.

-And, being “that kind of person” that falls in love with a food and then proceeds to eat it 100 times a day for all the evers (I’m looking at you cookie dough overnight oats) I ate about ¾ of the bowl TO MYSELF.
+And, being “that kind of person” that falls in love with a food and then proceeds to eat it 100 times a day for all the evers (I’m looking at you cookie dough overnight oats and mango chicken with coconut cauliflower rice) I ate about ¾ of the bowl TO MYSELF.
+Like 3/4 of the WHOLE massive-size-of-face bowl.
+Not 3/4 of a singular-serving-sized-bowl

 It’s my party.
 I can eat broccoli salad if I wannaaaaa.